programyan/strong_interface/README.md

 #### raise (default)

 This is a default strategy.
-When validator finds incorrect implementation, it raises the `StrongInterface::MethodNotImplemented` exception, and provides a list of methods which aren't implemented
+When validator finds incorrect implementation, it raises the `StrongInterface::ImplementationError` exception, and provides a list of methods which aren't implemented

 #### log